kshitijakarsh/Cricket-Scorecard/README.md

 - **Team Scores:** Get a complete overview of team scores, including the total runs, wickets fallen, and overs bowled.

-- **Match Summary:** Access a concise summary of the entire match, highlighting key moments, top performers, and more.

 - **Real-time Updates:** Experience the thrill of the game with real-time updates as the match progresses.

 - **User-friendly Interface:** The scorecard will have an intuitive and user-friendly interface for easy navigation and understanding.